keystonejs/keystone/.changeset/small-clocks-live.md

 '@keystone-next/auth': patch
 ---

-Moved the `getSchemaExtension` code into its own code for easier documentation.
+Moved the `getSchemaExtension` code into its own file for easier documentation.